This section explains how to install a virtual hard disk (VHD) in a Hyper-V environment.

 - Click Next.

 - In the Name field, type a name for your virtual machine.
 In the Location field, specify the location where the virtual machine will be stored and then click Next.

 In the Memory field, set the amount of RAM that you want

 to allocate to the VM.
 Click Next.

-Memory settings are dictated by your respective Address Manager and/or DNS/DHCP Server license(s).
-For details, refer to System requirements.
+Memory settings are dictated by your respective Address Manager and DNS/DHCP Server license(s).

 From the Connection drop-down menu, select the network

 that you want to use for your virtual machine and then click

 - You should have at least one network to map to the management interface (eth0).

 - If you want to use a multi-interface DNS/DHCP Server you must configure additional network adapters from your hypervisor network settings after deployment is complete.